uArm-Developer/uArm-Python-SDK/doc/api/swift_api.md

 #### def set_3d_feeding(self, distance=0, speed=None, relative=True, x=None, y=None, z=None, wait=True, timeout=30, callback=None):

 ```
-Control the feeding, only support SwiftPro, you must set the mode to the 3D printing mode (2) and set temperature over 170 ¡ãC
+Control the feeding, only support SwiftPro, you must set the mode to the 3D printing mode (2) and set temperature over 170 Â°C
 :param distance: feeding distance, default is 0
 :param speed: feeding or move speed, default is the last speed in use or 1000
 :param relative: relative or not, default is True, if you set it to False, you must calc the distance of feeding